ecomfe/light-dls/packages/dls-color-palette/README.md

 # dls-color-palette

-To generate a color palette of the given base color.
+To generate a color palette out of the given base color.

 ## Installation